top of page

 Who is a neighbor?

-A neighbor can be in the same large building made of separate units, people whose property boarders another, or people in the same subdivision of a parcel of land.
+A neighbor can be in the same large building made of separate units, someone whose property borders another, or someone in the same subdivision of a parcel of land.

 Another 'neighbor' to consider includes people sharing the same last name in the same town.
 Now, this works well if the surname is not something like Lee or Smith.
-And it also works best if the town isn't large if you're working with common surnames.
+It also works best if the town isn't large and you're working with common surnames.

 Who is an associate?